statsmodels/statsmodels/docs/source/stats.rst

 `multipletests` is a function for p-value correction, which also includes p-value correction based on fdr in `fdrcorrection`.
-`tukeyhsd` performs simulatenous testing for the comparison of (independent) means.
+`tukeyhsd` performs simultaneous testing for the comparison of (independent) means.
 These three functions are verified.
 GroupsStats and MultiComparison are convenience classes to multiple comparisons similar to one way ANOVA, but still in developement